infinitered/ignite/docs/Components-Switch.md

 ### `style`

-The `style` prop is an object that is applied to the outermost `TouchableWithoutFeedback` component of the switch.
+The `style` optional prop is an object that is applied to the outermost `TouchableWithoutFeedback` component of the switch.

 ```tsx
 <Switch